 Windstream's Dividend X-Ray

 Not all dividends are created equal.
-Here, we'll do a top-to-bottom analysis of a company to understand the quality of its dividend and see how it's changed over the past five years.
+Here, we'll do a top-to-bottom analysis of a given company to understand the quality of its dividend and how that's changed over the past five years.

-The company we're looking at today is Windstream (NYS: WIN) , which yields 8.8%.
+The company we're looking at today is Windstream (NAS: WIN) , which yields 8.1%.

-Windstream has maintained a $0.25 dividend per quarter for the past five years.
+Windstream's dividend has been stable at $0.25 per quarter for the past five years.

-To understand how safe a dividend is, we use three crucial tools, the first of which is:
+To understand how safe a dividend is, we use a couple of crucial tools, the first of which is:

-The other tools we use to evaluate the safety of a dividend are:
+The other tool we use to evaluate the safety of a dividend is:

 Source: S&P Capital IQ.